Opening of the spring hunting season. A man cleans rifle barrel

 Cleaning Effect on Cycling

-After repeatedly scrubbing and rinsing the bolt and guide, the gun would cycle like butter.
+After repeatedly scrubbing and rinsing the bolt and bore guide, the gun would cycle like butter.
 If you rotate the bolt up and not holding it, it pops back to the stopper.
 Not bad for a bolt that barely wanted to move.

 Don’t Forget the Furniture